suhanik19/HeartFailurePrediction/README.md

 # Heart Failure Prediction
 Welcome to the Heart Disease Prediction Tool.
-This Python-based model is designed to predict heart disease by analyzing key health features.
+This Python-based model is designed to predict the occurrence of heart disease by analyzing key health features.
 It trains multiple classification models to improve diagnostic accuracy, providing valuable insights for medical research and healthcare analytics.

 ## Project Objective
-Heart disease remains one of the leading causes of mortality worldwide, making early detection and accurate diagnosis crucial for improving patient outcomes.
-With advancements in machine learning and data analytics, predictive models can significantly assist healthcare professionals by providing data-driven insights that aid in early diagnosis and personalized treatments.
-This project aims to address that need by leveraging a comprehensive heart disease dataset and applying classification models to predict the likelihood of heart disease.
+Heart disease is one of the major causes of death worldwide, making early detection and correct diagnosis critical to improve patient outcomes.
+Thanks to developments in machine learning and data analytics, predictive models can greatly help healthcare providers by offering data-driven insights that support early diagnosis and individualized therapies.
+This study intends to meet that demand by analyzing a large heart disease dataset and applying classification methods to predict whether or not heart disease will develop.

 ### Dataset and Features
 The dataset used in this project combines five existing heart disease datasets (Cleveland, Hungarian, Switzerland, Long Beach VA, and Stalog), resulting in 918 unique observations after removing any duplicate values.
 Each observation contains 11 key attributes that capture vital health information associated with heart disease: